achbj/pybundler/README.md

 ## The Solution

-`pybundler` traverses your project directory, reads the text-based source files, and concatenates them into one `.pybundle` file.
+`filebundler` traverses your project directory, reads the text-based source files, and concatenates them into one `.filebundle` file.
 Each file's content is clearly marked with its original path.
 It intelligently ignores files based on default patterns (like `.git`, `__pycache__`, `.venv`) and your project's `.gitignore` file (or a custom ignore file).

-You can then easily share this single file or paste its content into an LLM prompt. `pybundler` can also unpack this bundle file back into the original directory structure.
+You can then easily share this single file or paste its content into an LLM prompt. `filebundler` can also unpack this bundle file back into the original directory structure.

 **Key Features:**

-- Packs relevant project files into a single text file (`.pybundle`).
+- Packs relevant project files into a single text file (`.filebundle`).
-- Unpacks a `.pybundle` file back into a directory structure.
+- Unpacks a `.filebundle` file back into a directory structure.
 - Uses `.gitignore` syntax for excluding files (reads `.gitignore` by default, supports custom ignore files).
 - Includes sensible default ignores for common temporary files, caches, and VCS directories.
 - Provides clear markers showing the original path of each file within the bundle.